Tips and tricks

 Back to the spring-pendulum example

-The goal is to modify in the main script the initial rotation and rotationnal speed of the pendulum.
+The goal is to modify in the main script the initial rotation and rotational speed of the pendulum.

 Step 4: Run your simulation